MedicalGenomicsLab/Vigelint/CVPO/README.md

 _Manual Alternative:_ **Download the Gene Specific Summary Files**

-- CVPO requires the information in the offical ClinVar tab delimited Gene Specific Summary files.

 - To access the Tab-delimited Gene Specific Summary files from ClinVar, navigate to:
   [ClinVar FTP Archive](https://ftp.ncbi.nlm.nih.gov/pub/clinvar/tab_delimited/archive/)

 - Download the _Gene Specific Summary_ file for each period, that you wish to merge into a single matrix.

-_Step 2:_ **Manually Rename the Gene Specific Summary Files**
+**Manually Rename the Gene Specific Summary Files**
 - Once downloaded and extracted, the resulting file will be named _gene_specific_summary.txt_.
 Unfortunately, this process strips the time period from the name of the file.
-As ClinVar uses an alternative method to define a month (A Thursday close to the start of the month) to the one used by used by PADA-WAN (11:59pm on the last day of the month), this provides us with an oppurtunity to assign a consistent time peroid to each.
+As ClinVar defines a month (A Thursday close to the start of the month) and PADA-WAN defines a month (11:59pm on the last day of the month) differently, we need to re-label one data set to enable us to properly combine the data-sets.
+We have recommend renaming the gene specific summary files from ClinVar data.

 - CVPO has been designed to expect files in the following format 'year'_'month'-gene_specific_summary.txt.
-In this model, year should be written 2024, and months should be written as two digit numbers (i.e. May is 05).

-- For example; this means the _Gene Specific Summary file_ originally labelled as gene_specific_summary_2023-06.txt.gz (released on the 1st of June 2023) will be renamed to be 2023_05-gene_specific_summary.txt as it is the most comparible to the PADA-WAN data from May 2023 (representing PanelApp on 2023-05-31).
+When renaming the ClinVar data, the year should be written with four digits (i.e. 2023), and months should be written as two digit numbers (i.e. May is 05).
+For example; this means the _Gene Specific Summary file_ originally labelled as gene_specific_summary_2023-06.txt.gz (released on the 1st of June 2023) will be renamed to be 2023_05-gene_specific_summary.txt as it is the most comparible to the PADA-WAN data from May 2023 (representing PanelApp on 2023-05-31).

-_Step 3:_ **Manually Move The Gene Specific Summary Files**
+**Manually Move The Gene Specific Summary Files**

 To ensure that CVPO analyses the appropriate file, each renamed file should be stored in a folder that only contains renamed gene specific summary files.